 - Empower communities to make informed decisions related to mangrove management

 - Increase institutional and technical capacity for improved environmental governance at all levels

 - Promote community based actions on the ground in mangrove management for improved resilience to climate change

 - Improve baseline knowledge about biological, economic, social and cultural aspects of mangrove resources and uses in each country and the link between healthy mangroves and disaster risk reduction, for informed adaptation to climate change at national and community level.

 - Increase awareness at all levels of the role of mangroves and associated ecosystems in providing resilience to the impacts of climate change

 - Investigate the feasibility for obtaining carbon credits for mangrove protection and reforestation, in the context of REDD+, and participating in the global carbon markets

 December 2009 - December 2013

-German Federal Ministry for the Environment, Nature and Conservation and Nuclear Safety (BMU) under its International Climate Initiative.
+German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) under its International Climate Initiative.